Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

 Curiously, a recent survey revealed that out of the more than 30 million adults who have symptoms of Dry Eye, only half of those are diagnosed and an even smaller number receives the medical attention they need.
 These numbers are a concern since there are millions of people needlessly suffering from a treatable condition.

-If you’re suffering from dry eye, contact The Scleral Lens Center at Drs.
+If you’re suffering from dry eye, contact Drs.
 Farkas, Kassalow, Resnick & Associates today.
 We offer effective and lasting treatments that are sure to improve your quality of life.

 Signs and Symptoms of Dry Eye Disease